Land reform in Mexico: Prehispanic era

 The rich lands of central and southern Mexico were the home to dense, hierarchically organized, settled populations that produced agricultural surpluses, allowing the development of sectors that did not directly cultivate the soil.
 These populations lived in settlements and held land in common, although generally they worked individual plots.
 During the Aztec period, roughly 1450 to 1521, the Nahuas of central Mexico had names for civil categories of land, many of which persisted into the colonial era.
 There were special lands attached to the office of ruler (tlatoani) called tlatocatlalli; land devoted to the support of temples, tecpantlalli, but also private lands of the nobility, pillalli.
 Lands owned by the calpulli, the local kin-based social organization, were calpullalli.
 Most commoners held individual plots of land, often in scattered locations, which were worked by a family and rights passed to subsequent generations.
 A community member could lose those usufruct rights if they did not cultivate the land.
 A person could lose land as a result of gambling debts, a type of alienation from which the inference can be drawn that land was private property.

-It is important to note that there were lands classified as "purchased land" (in Nahuatl, tlalcohualli).
+There were lands classified as "purchased land" (in Nahuatl, tlalcohualli).
 In the Texcoco area, there were prehispanic legal rules for land sales, indicating that transfers by sale were not a post-conquest innovation.
 Local-level records in Nahuatl from the 16th century show that individuals and community members kept track of these categories, including purchased land, and often the previous owners of particular plots.